adon-cloudcannon/landing-page-test/src/collections/posts/2022-04-02-digital-asset-management-integration-with-cloudcannon.md

 The next (and final) step is to point your site towards your connected DAM folder.
 Head to your site and go to Settings / Files / Assets.
 Choose your authenticated DAM folder from the dropdown and click **Link DAM.**

 Success\!
-Your DAM solution is now connected to your site and ready to be used.&nbsp;
+Your DAM solution is now connected to your site and ready to be used.

 This two-step process allows you to define which sites and branches you want to use DAM features on.
 Depending on your design workflow, asset types such as SVGs may be more useful if you use Git’s version control features.

 ## Edit your content in CloudCannon; control your assets with DAM

 With a DAM provider connected your editing team can take their workflow to the next level.
-Not only will it make building and editing your site easier, but it will also speed up your build times, and help you meet any asset security compliance requirements you may have.&nbsp;
+Not only will it make building and editing your site easier, but it will also speed up your build times, and help you meet any asset security compliance requirements you may have.

-For more information and detailed advice on how to connect, authenticate, and manage your DAM provider, [see our documentation](https://cloudcannon.com/documentation/articles/managing-your-connected-dams/){: target="_blank" rel="noopener"}.
+For more information and detailed advice on how to connect, authenticate, and manage your DAM provider, [see our documentation](https://cloudcannon.com/documentation/articles/managing-your-connected-dams/).
 If you don’t see your preferred DAM provider, or would like some more assistance, please reach out to our support team and let us know.
-We’re working on adding more services and are keen to hear from you.&nbsp;
+We’re working on adding more services and are keen to hear from you.